seishorihori/SeamlessGeoMap/README.md

 # SeamlessGeoMap
-tools for utilizing digital data of seamless geological map provided by GSJ
+Tools for utilizing digital data of seamless geological map provided by GSJ